itucsdb1813/AirlineSSS/docs/source/Developer/sercan.rst

 Parts Implemented by Sercan Yetkin
 ==================================

-Flights Table
+*Flights Table*
 --------------

-Fields of Flights Table
+A - Fields of Flights Table
 ^^^^^^^^^^^^^^^^^^^^^^^^

 ==============	=========	=======================	===========	================